How layers can benefit from an optimized light climate

 Lighting is extremely important in layer management and in general overlooked even though lighting controls the biological clock; the biorhythm of the chicken.
 Light is a powerful external stimulus which passes through the eyes and affects the photoreceptors in the retina.
 It influences bird behaviour such as social behaviour and overall activity.

 Apart from the eyes, light passes through the skull.
-It reaches photoreceptors in the hypothalamus, in the pineal gland, in the preoptic area and in the lateral septal organ (see Fig. 1.).
+It reaches photoreceptors in the hypothalamus, in the pineal gland, in the preoptic area and in the lateral septal organ.

 Light which reaches these deep-brain photoreceptors affects biological processes such as reproduction.
 Optimising the influence of light, optimising biological processes and stimulating natural behaviour will help improve production and improve animal welfare.
-Light may not greatly improve production such as feed or ventilation, but a bad light climate threatens production.
+Light may not greatly improve production like feed or ventilation do, but a bad light climate will decrease production.

 Fig. 2.
-Rate of lay for laying hens transferred abruptly (blue) or in a series of 30 minute increments (red) from 8 - 14 hours at 18 weeks of age.
+Rate of lay for laying hens transferred abruptly (blue) or in a series of 30- minute increments (red) from 8 to 15 hours at 18 weeks of age (Lewis, 2006)

 The right light intensity and the right light distribution are two other important factors in creating the optimal light climate.
 Paired with along photoperiod during the first 48 hours, a high light intensity aids your pullets in finding feed and water and in their adaptation to their new home.
 After the first 48 hours light intensity is generally decreased to circa 10 - 15 lux and regulated based on bird behaviour.